cardano-foundation/CIPs/CIP-0095/README.md

 ### Versioning of this proposal

-Whilst this CIP is in it's unmerged proposed state, it remains very fluid and substantial changes can happen, so I would advise against any implementation.
+Whilst this CIP is in it's unmerged proposed state, it remains very fluid and substantial changes can happen, so we would advise against any implementation.
-Once more feedback is received, maturing this design I think implementations can safely emerge, alongside this proposal's merger into the CIPs repository.
+Once more feedback is received, maturing this design, implementations can safely emerge, alongside this proposal's merger into the CIPs repository.
 Once merged only small necessary changes should be made, ideally in backwards compatible fashion.

 This, in tandem with, maturing implementations should move this proposal to an active state where only small backwards compatible changes can be made.
 If any large changes are needed once active then a new proposal should be made to replace this one.
-This I believe aligns with the (new) extendibility design of CIP-0030.
+This we believe aligns with the (new) extendibility design of CIP-0030.

 ### Examples of Flows